weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 #### Monitoring

 To leverage existing [kubebuilder metrics](https://book.kubebuilder.io/reference/metrics.html).
-There will be the need to enhance default controller metrics with business metrics like `latency of a promtion by application`.
+There will be the need to enhance default controller metrics with business metrics like `latency of a promotion by application`.

 ### Why this solution